score-json/json/TSF/trustable/no-json-faults/NJF-07.6.md

     Erikhu1: 0.95
 ---

-The service does accept the non-empty strings.
+The service provided by nlohmann/json does accept non-empty strings.

-sab